kindone/python-proptest/docs/properties.md

 ## Defining and Running Properties with `run_for_all(...)` (Lambda-Based)

-*   **`run_for_all(predicate: Callable[..., bool | None], *generators: Generator[Any])`**: Perfect for simple property checks that can be expressed as lambdas.
-This is the most concise way to define and immediately check a property.
+*   **`run_for_all(predicate: Callable[..., bool | None], *generators: Generator[Any])`**: Suitable for simple property checks that can be expressed as lambdas.
+This is a concise way to define and immediately check a property.
 It implicitly creates and runs the property.
 You don't need to manually create a `Property` object.

     ```python
     from python_proptest import run_for_all, Gen